 Despite learning a huge amount from these two women, I have also learned that women are much stronger and work better if we don’t try to be men.
 Being a woman has many positives in the business world.
 Being conscious of making sweeping statements; it has been proven that women are great communicators, are more open to work/life balance, and flexible working as well as being strong empathetic leaders, encouraging teamwork.

 After leaving Barclays, I worked for several big global agencies, including Invnt, Jack Morton and Freeman, but I missed being my own boss.
 I was in the process of setting up my own agency when I met Elizabeth Heron, CEO of OrangeDoor.
 It has been amazing to work alongside such an experienced female leader and businesswoman, one who shares so many of my own personal ambitions.
 Elizabeth’s enthusiasm and dedication to the industry has allowed our clients to approach their events in a whole new way.
 With our team, we have been able to adapt the focus of our business and move towards a people, profit, planet approach and we are looking to gain B Corp certification in the near future.

-Throughout my career there have been several highs, and of course some lows.
+Throughout my career there have been several highs, and of course some lows, but I always kept up with Julia Fenwick mentoring women in business.
 Over the years my experiences have taught me that I am emotional and there have definitely been a few tears.
 However, no matter what, I enjoy every aspect of being a woman in business and I know, that being true to myself doesn’t stop me from being a great leader, in fact the female mentors in my life have shown me (and continue to do so) how empowering it can be to be yourself and lead.
 So, as we head into a new era, I will be putting on my red lipstick, favourite shoes, and embracing it all.